alleyinteractive/pest-plugin-wordpress/README.md

 wp mantle pest:install
 ```

 That's it!
-Pest is installed successfully on you Mantle project.
+Pest is installed successfully on your Mantle project.
 You can run
 your pest tests through Pest now:

 ```bash